Returning home from a disaster assignment

 Disaster work can be a unique and very rewarding experience as disaster response workers feel part of a family and all work toward a common goal.
 There is a sense of adventure as we face the unique problems of each disaster setting, a sense of shared pride as we ease the suffering of survivors, and a sense of personal satisfaction in our ability to help.

 But we also experience things that most people -- including our families, friends, and co-workers -- could not begin to understand or appreciate, things far apart in time and space and power from our everyday lives.
 One of my practicum students spoke of an “airlock” between the hospital entrance and the psychiatric inpatient ward, in which he experienced the distance between that space and the space in which he ordinarily lived, both going into and coming out of that space.
-Here are some suggestions, excerpted and elaborated from this document (PDF), on how to ease the airlock transition from the disaster place to your home place.
+Here are some suggestions, excerpted and elaborated from this document, on how to ease the airlock transition from the disaster place to your home place.

 Rest: Often, you may not get enough rest while working on a disaster, and when you return home you will feel exhausted.
 It may take several days to catch up, and both family members and employers need to understand that you need time to yourself before beginning a full schedule of normal activities.